What does a safe (working) environment entail?

 Culture of open dialogue

-Reporting unacceptable behavior
+Reporting unacceptable behaviour

 Reporting channels and procedure

-• To the direct supervisor
+• To their direct supervisor

-• To the supervisor’s supervisor
+• To their supervisor’s supervisor

-• To one of the (external) confidantes s at the office or in the country where the staff member works (if available)
+• To one of the (external) confidantes at the office or in the country where the staff member works (if available)

 • To the Responsible Behavior Unit, via email: rbu@amsterdam.msf.org or Phone/WhatsApp/Telegram: +31 (0)6 2094 1917